northle/docs/src/docs/basics/mail.md

 ## Sending emails

-First, we need to inject mailer to the controller or service:
+First, you need to inject `Mailer` to your controller or a service:

 ::: code src/mail/mail.controller.ts
 ```ts